 In Twitter terms, I self-present as a disarmingly earnest editor, translator of academia, portmanteuse, and domesticated roustabout.

 More professionally, I might say: I am the associate editor and producer of The Society Pages and a jargon-slayer for hire.
-The former managing editor of Contexts magazine (the public outreach journal of the American Sociological Association), I have over a decade of experience in academic editing across a range of disciplines.
-I've edited and written copy for publications from Oxford University Press, Routledge, Taylor & Francis, W.W.
+I am also the senior managing editor of Contexts magazine (the public outreach journal of the American Sociological Association), I have over a decade of experience in academic editing across a range of disciplines.
+I’ve edited and written copy for publications from Oxford University Press, Routledge, Taylor & Francis, W.W.
 Norton, the University of Chicago Press, Cambridge University Press, and many others, along with dozens of journals.
-As a sort of fun "palate cleanser" (trust me, when you're editing books on neoliberalism and genocide, always good to have a fallback), I write copy for organizations like Stand Up!
-Records and Align Pilates.
+As a sort of fun “palate cleanser” (trust me, when you’re editing books on neoliberalism and genocide, always good to have a fallback), I write copy for organizations like Stand Up!
+Records and Six Degrees Uptown.
 I also have a background in the visual arts and was a founder of First Amendment Arts in Minneapolis, MN.
-I hold degrees in history and classical studies from Boston University and an art degree from the University of Minnesota, and I enjoy making up words when necessary (or simply a good idea).
+I hold degrees in history and classical studies from Boston University and an art degree from the University of Minnesota, and I enjoy making up words when necessary (or when it’s simply a good idea).

 Click here to read my Friday Roundup posts on The Editors’ Desk.